Salman-Awaise/Livability_Score/README.md

-## Livability Score
+### Livability Score
-This project aims to predict property risk based on multiple environmental and infrastructure factors using machine learning techniques.

-1. Project Overview
+Project Overview
-Real estate risks, such as crime rate, power outages, air quality, and neighborhood reviews, play a crucial role in determining property values and insurance policies.
-This project uses machine learning models to assess and predict the risk of a given property.
+This project aims to predict property risk based on various environmental and infrastructure factors using machine learning models.
+Real estate risks, such as crime rates, power outages, air quality, and neighborhood reviews, impact property values and insurance policies.
+The model assesses and predicts property risk levels.

-2. Dataset
-The dataset used is train.csv, loaded from Google Drive.
-It contains various features related to property attributes, neighborhood safety, and environmental conditions.

 Features in the Dataset
 Property_Type - Categorical (House, Apartment, etc.)